lsminter/dnd-notes/bevron/session-19.md

 Aergo moves further forward to see if she can find the bad droop.
 She moves out of sight.

-One of the last two buggabears moves up to Jon and attempts to attack him but Strya bops the morning start with her shield.
+One of the last two buggabears moves up to Jon and attempts to attack him but Strya bops the morning star with her shield.
 He grunts angrily.

 I very cooly shoot him with my bow.
 I hit him right in the shoulder, exactly where I meant to.